huggingface/blog/transformers-on-intel-sapphire-rapids-cpus.md

     </a>
 </div>

-About a year ago, I [showed you](https://huggingface.co/blog/accelerating-pytorch) how to accelerate Hugging Face transformers with Intel Xeon Scalable CPUs based on the Ice Lake architecture.
-Recently, Intel has launched the 4th generation of [Intel Xeon Scalable](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html) CPUs.
-Code-named Sapphire Rapids, this new architecture introduces new CPU instructions designed to speed up operations commonly found in deep learning (DL) training and inference.
+About a year ago, we [showed you](https://huggingface.co/blog/accelerating-pytorch) how to distribute the training of Hugging Face transformers on a cluster or third-generation [Intel Xeon Scalable](https://www.intel.com/content/www/us/en/products/details/processors/xeon/scalable.html) (aka Ice Lake).
+Recently, Intel has launched the fourth generation of Xeon CPUs, code-named Sapphire Rapids, with brings exciting new instructions that speed up operations commonly found in deep learning models.

-In this post, you will first learn how to accelerate a PyTorch training job with a cluster of Sapphire Rapids servers running on AWS.
-We'll use the [Intel oneAPI Collective Communications Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html) (CCL) to distribute the job, and the [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) library to automatically leverage the new CPU instructions.
+In this post, you will learn how to accelerate a PyTorch training job with a cluster of Sapphire Rapids servers running on AWS.
+We'll use the [Intel oneAPI Collective Communications Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/oneccl.html) (CCL) to distribute the job, and the [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) library to automatically put the new CPU instructions to work.
 As both libraries are already integrated into the Hugging Face Trainer API and sample scripts, we'll be able to run our training job out of the box, without changing a line of code.

-Then, we'll run inference tests on a few well-known models to demonstrate the speedup that Sapphire Rapids brings compared to Ice Lake.
+## Why You Should Consider Training On CPU

+Training a deep learning (DL) model on an Intel Xeon CPU can be a cost-effective and scalable approach, especially when using techniques such as distributed training and fine-tuning on small and medium datasets.

+Xeon CPUs support advanced features such as Advanced Vector Extensions ([AVX-512](https://en.wikipedia.org/wiki/AVX-512)) and Intel Hyper-Threading technology, which can help improve the parallelism and efficiency of deep learning models.
+This can enable faster training times as well as better utilization of hardware resources.

+In addition, Xeon CPUs are generally more affordable and widely available compared to specialized hardware such as GPUs, which are typically required for training large deep learning models.
+Xeon CPUs can also be easily repurposed for other production tasks, making them a versatile and flexible choice for your IT infrastructure.

+Finally, cloud users can further reduce the cost of training on Xeon CPUs with spot instances.
+Spot instances are built from spare compute capacities and sold at a discounted price.
+They can provide significant cost savings compared to using on-demand instances.
+Last but not least, CPU spot instances also are generally easier to procure than GPU instances.

+Now, let's look at the new instructions available in the Sapphire Rapids architecture.

-## Accelerating Deep Learning with New Instructions
+## Sapphire Rapids: New Instructions for Deep Learning

-The Sapphire Rapids architecture introduces new instructions for DL acceleration :
+The Sapphire Rapids architecture introduces new instructions to accelerate DL workloads:

 * Adding to the well-known Intel Advanced Vector Extensions ([AVX-512](https://en.wikipedia.org/wiki/AVX-512)), [AVX512-FP16](https://en.wikipedia.org/wiki/AVX-512#FP16) brings new instructions dedicated to 16-bit floating point (FP16) data.
 For example, the VFMADD instruction can multiply two FP16 values and add the result to a third FP16 value, aka 'multiply and add', a common operation used by DL models at inference time.

 * The Intel Advanced Matrix Extensions ([AMX](https://en.wikipedia.org/wiki/Advanced_Matrix_Extensions)) is a net new instruction set to accelerate matrix multiplication, which is at the core of training DL models on batches of data.
 AMX supports both Brain Floating Point ([BF16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format)) and 8-bit integer (INT8) values, enabling ML practitioners to use it respectively for vanilla fine-tuning and quantization-aware training.

- As you will see, using these new instructions is as easy as installing the latest version of IPEX.
+Using these new instructions is as easy as installing the latest version of IPEX.
 There is no need to change anything in your Hugging Face code.

+Now, let's see how we can build a cluster of Sapphire Rapids CPUs for distributed training.

 ## Building a Cluster of Sapphire Rapids CPUs

 At the time of writing, the simplest way to get your hands on Sapphire Rapids-powered servers is to use the new Amazon EC2 [R7iz](https://aws.amazon.com/ec2/instance-types/r7iz/) instance, family.
 These have just been announced at AWS re: Invent 2022 and for now, you should sign up for the preview to get access.

-As I'm not really keen on setting up each node in the cluster manually, I'll set up only one, which I'll use to create a new Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)).
+As I'm not keen on setting up each node in the cluster manually, I'll set up only one, which I'll use to create a new Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)).
 Then, I'll use this AMI to launch additional nodes.

 From a networking perspective, we will need the following setup: